 What does the treatment involve?

-Evisceration is a surgical technical that involves emptying the content of the eye.
-Part of the eye is extracted (the cornea, iris and retina) but the sclera remains (which is the outermost white layer of the eye) and the muscles that make the eye movements.
-It would be similar to conserving the shell of and egg and removing the yolk and the white.
+Evisceration is a surgical technique that involves emptying the content of the eye.
+Part of the eye is extracted (the cornea, iris and retina) but the sclera (the outermost white layer of the eye) and the muscles that make the eye movements remain.
+It would be similar to conserving the shell of an egg and removing the yolk and the white.

-Once we have emptied the eye content, we will put in an implant that gives the orbit cavity in the same operation.
+Once we have emptied the eye content, we will put in an implant that gives volume to the orbit cavity in the same operation.

 When is evisceration indicated?

 - In blind, painful eyes, for non-tumoral causes.
-These patients who complain of pain that cannot be controlled with medication, prevents them from going about their normal lives, and affects their mood, social relationships, etc.
+Patients who complain of pain that cannot be controlled with medication, that prevents them from going about their normal lives, and affects their mood, social relationships, etc.